-Assaults committed with the intent to kill, with a dangerous weapon, or in the course of another felony, or assaults that cause serious injury are considered felonies.
+Assaults committed with the intent to kill, with a dangerous weapon, or in the course of another felony; or assaults that cause serious injury are considered felonies.
 For more information on this type of crime, see District of Columbia Felony Assault Laws.

 In the District of Columbia, it is a misdemeanor to:

-(DC Code Ann. § 22-404.)
+(D.C.
+Code § 22-404.)

 Under general legal principles, an assault is a physical act or a show of force that puts another person in fear of imminent harm or offensive physical contact.
 For example, hitting someone with a fist could be considered an assault, and so could throwing a beer bottle at an individual.
-Since the District's laws criminalize both assaults and threats, neither injury to nor physical contact with the victim is necessary to violate Washington, DC’s assault law.
+Because the District's laws criminalize both assaults and threats, neither injury to nor physical contact with the victim is necessary to violate Washington, D.C.'s assault law.

-Washington, DC also makes it a crime to assault, resist, or interfere (without justification) with certain types of public officials or employees while the employee is performing official duties.
+Washington, D.C. also makes it a crime to assault, resist, or interfere (without justification) with certain types of public officials or employees while the employee is performing official duties.

 If the defendant has reason to believe the person is a law enforcement officer, there is no justification for resisting an arrest, even if the arrest is illegal.